-PM{10} concentrations have been continuously monitored in Strabane District at Springhill Park since April 2002 (OS Grid Reference 2351, 3972).
+PM{10} concentrations have been continuously monitored in the neighbouring authority of Strabane District at Springhill Park since April 2002 (OS Grid Reference 2351, 3972).

 All the PM{10} concentrations presented and used in this study are in gravimetric equivalents.
 A summary of the PM{10} concentrations recorded by the continuous monitor is provided in Table 4.4 below.